zakmoCA/Book-Exchange-API/README.md

 ### **Relational model benefits**

 The entities in my application (users, books, locations, transactions) have clear relationships and constraints which can be efficiently represented and managed with a relational database.
-My data being highly structured means it can naturally be organised in tables and columns.
-The ACID compliance of PostgreSQL also ensures data integrity for transactions, which is critical for my application.
+My data being highly structured means it can naturally be organised in tables and columns (Dhruv, 2019).
+The ACID compliance of PostgreSQL also ensures data integrity for transactions, which is critical for my application (Cloud Infrastructure Services, 2022).

 ### **Transactions**

 Postgres is ACID compliant, with its atomicity meaning it supports transactions, which provide a safe way to handle multiple database operations at once.
-For example when a user requests a book, the program might need to update both the user and book tables simultaneously.
+For example when a user requests a book, the program might need to update both the user and book tables simultaneously (brandur.org, n.d.).
 Transactions allow me to ensure that either both updates succeed, or, if there's an error, neither change is committed, keeping my data consistent.

 ### **Drawbacks**

-If my application grows, scalability could become a concern.
+If my application grows, scalability could become a concern, and one of PostgreSQL's limitations is the relative lack of support for horiozntal scaling (Rathbone, 2023).
 Postgres is also not as user friendly as some other database systems, which poses a steeper learning curve for me, but also will possibly add to development time if I were to collaborate with other developers too.

 ## **R4	Identify and discuss the key functionalities and benefits of an ORM**

+An object-relational mapper (ORM) provides a way for programmers to interact with relational databases without having to write structured query language (SQL).
+This is done with an object-oriented language like Python.
+It can use models (classes) to serve as an abstraction for our tables in the database, along with being able to design schemas and set rules for our table data.
+Consider we wanted to grab our user attributes for a specific user using an SQL query:

+    "SELECT id, username, email, location FROM users WHERE id = 1"

+Contrast this to:

+    users.GetById(1)

+This is a simple example, and often the python statements will not be so much shorter than the AQL query, but they are much easier to understand, read, and reason about for the python programmer who isn’t also very proficient in SQL.

+**Benefits of an ORM** (Contributor, 2022)

+- Database Independence: the abstraction layer ORMs provide between the application code and the database makes the application database agnostic, meaning it can be switched to another relational database management system with minimal changes to the code.
+  - This has the added benefit of allowing developers to work in programming languages they are comfortable with, as not all developers may be proficient in something like SQL.
+- ORMs lead to cleaner and more maintainable code
+- ORMs often have protections against SQL injection attacks built-in
+- ORMs can keep track of changes to the model classes and map them to our database structure, in a process known as Migration

 ## **R5	Document all endpoints for your API**